Kenyan runner Sawe wins London Marathon after solo breakaway. Asssefa takes women's race

 Kenyan runner Sawe wins London Marathon after solo breakaway.
 Asssefa takes women’s race

-LONDON (AP) — Running his first major marathon in unusually warm temperatures, Sabastian Kawe made it look easy.
+LONDON (AP) — Running his first major marathon in unusually warm temperatures, Sabastian Sawe made it look easy.

 Sawe made his move when his rivals slowed down at a drinks station — opting not to take any water despite temperatures that crept toward 18 C (64) as the elite runners were finishing.

-“I was well prepared for this race and that’s why it became easy for me to win,” Kawe said.
+“I saw that was my opportunity to push,” Sawe said.
+“And I ran well.”

-Jacob Kiplimo, the half marathon world record holder who was making his full marathon debut, was the only runner able to give chase but could never get close to erasing the gap.
-The Ugandan finished 70 seconds back in second place.
+So well that the only rival who was able to give chase was Jacob Kiplimo, the half marathon world record holder who was making his full marathon debut.
+But Kiplimo was never able to get close to erasing the gap, and the Ugandan finished 70 seconds back in second place.

+While Sawe is the fourth Kenyan runner in a row to win the men’s race in London, he is a relatively new name to the marathon scene.

 The 29-year-old Sawe’s only previous marathon win came in Valencia in 2024.
 This was his first start in one of the six marathon “majors” — Tokyo, Boston, London, Berlin, Chicago and New York City — but it’s unlikely to be his last.